eosrio/hyperion-history-api/README.md

 CREATE_INDICES: 'v1',                  // index suffix to be created, set to false to use existing aliases
 START_ON: 0,                           // start indexing on block (0=disable)
 STOP_ON: 0,                            // stop indexing on block  (0=disable)
+AUTO_STOP: 0,                          // automatically stop Indexer after X seconds if no more blocks are being processed (0=disable)
 REWRITE: 'false',                      // force rewrite the target replay range
 BATCH_SIZE: 2000,                      // parallel reader batch size in blocks
 LIVE_ONLY: 'false',                    // only reads realtime data serially